soundpress/nycadministrativecode/docs/c03/index.rst

    Training course.
 The term "training course" means a course approved by a nationally-recognized organization or the state emergency medical services council in the operation of automated external defibrillators.

    Youth baseball league.
+The term "youth baseball league" means a youth league that plays baseball.

+   Youth league.
+The term "youth league" means youth recreation sports leagues other than the public school leagues, including school leagues, little leagues, community based organization leagues, and unaffiliated leagues.

-The term "youth baseball league" means baseball leagues with participants who are all 17 years old or younger, but includes grade school through high school athletic programs regardless of the age of the participants, other than the public school leagues, including school leagues, little leagues, community based organization leagues, and unaffiliated leagues.
+   Youth recreation.
+The term "youth recreation" means athletic activity with participants who are all 17 years old or younger, but includes grade school through high school athletic programs regardless of the age of the participants.

    Youth softball league.
-The term “youth softball league” means softball leagues with participants who are all 17 years old or younger, but includes grade school through high school athletic programs regardless of the age of the participants, other than the public school leagues, including school leagues, little leagues, community based organization leagues, and unaffiliated leagues.
+The term “youth softball league” means a youth league that plays softball.

 b.
-Subject to the provision of a sufficient number of automated external defibrillators and training courses by the department pursuant to subdivision c, a youth baseball league or youth softball league using a field for which the department is the lessor shall:
+Subject to the provision of a sufficient number of automated external defibrillators and training courses by the department pursuant to subdivision c or subdivision k, a youth league provided with an automated external defibrillator pursuant to this section using a field for which the department is the lessor shall:

-   1. make available an automated external defibrillator at every baseball or softball game and practice occurring at such field in which a team of such league participates; and
+   1. make available an automated external defibrillator at every game and practice occurring at such field in which a team of such league participates; and

    2. where practicable, ensure that there is at least one coach, umpire or other qualified adult who is present at each such game and practice who has successfully completed a training course within 24 months of each such game and practice.